sgravrock/jasmine.github.io/_faq/spies/return-reject.md

 handled, ultimately by the async matcher.
 But if `doSomething` fails to call `foo` or fails to pass the rejection along, the browser or Node will trigger an unhandled promise rejection event.
-Jasmine will treat that as a failure of the suite or spec that is running at the time of the event.
+Jasmine will treat that as a failure of the suite or spec that's running at the time of the event.

 One fix is to create the rejected promise only when the spy is actually called: